Medically reviewed by Kristin Hall, FNP

-Escitalopram, sold under the brand name Lexapro®, is a common antidepressant that’s used to treat depression and certain anxiety disorders.
+Escitalopram, sold under the brand name Lexapro®, is a common antidepressant that’s used to treat major depression and certain anxiety disorders.

 First approved for use by the FDA in 2002, Lexapro is a popular antidepressant.
 It’s used by millions of people of different ages and backgrounds to make dealing with depression and anxiety an easier experience.

 Although some antidepressants are associated with sleep difficulties, the data on Lexapro and insomnia is mixed.
 While some Lexapro users report insomnia, there’s also research showing that Lexapro may actually make it easier to fall asleep.